Developer Tools

 HELPFUL: Remember to remove any CommonJS assumptions in the application server code if using SSR such as require, __filename, __dirname, or other constructs from the CommonJS module scope.
 All application code should be ESM compatible.
 This does not apply to third-party dependencies.

-The automated migration will adjust both the application configuration within angular.json as well as code and stylesheets to remove previous Webpack-specific feature usage.
+The automated migration will adjust both the application configuration within angular.json as well as code and stylesheets to remove previous webpack-specific feature usage.
 While many changes can be automated and most applications will not require any further changes, each application is unique and there may be some manual changes required.
 After the migration, please attempt a build of the application as there could be new errors that will require adjustments within the code.
 The errors will attempt to provide solutions to the problem when possible and the later sections of this guide describe some of the more common situations that you may encounter.
 When updating to Angular v18 via ng update, you will be asked to execute the migration.
 This migration is entirely optional for v18 and can also be run manually at anytime after an update via the following command:

 ng update @angular/cli --name use-application-builder